DrugLib.com — Drug Information Portal

 Xigris (Drotrecogin Alfa (Activated)) - Warnings and Precautions

-Bleeding is the most common serious adverse effect associated with Xigris therapy.
+Bleeding is the most common serious adverse reaction experienced by patients receiving Xigris.
 Each patient being considered for therapy with Xigris should be carefully evaluated and anticipated benefits weighed against potential risks associated with therapy.

-Certain conditions, many of which led to exclusion from the Phase 3 trial, are likely to increase the risk of bleeding with Xigris therapy.
+Certain conditions, many of which led to exclusion from Study 1 [see Clinical Studies ], are likely to increase the risk of bleeding with Xigris therapy.
 For individuals with one or more of the following conditions, the increased risk of bleeding should be carefully considered when deciding whether to use Xigris therapy:

-• Concurrent therapeutic dosing of heparin to treat an active thrombotic or embolic event (see PRECAUTIONS, Drug Interactions)
+• Concurrent therapeutic dosing of heparin to treat an active thrombotic or embolic event [see Drug Interactions]

 • Prothrombin time-INR >3.0